Saban black iguana: Description

 The Saban black iguana is darker coloured than the other subspecies of green iguana, with colouration deepening in older individuals.
 It possesses a black dewlap, high dorsal spikes, no horns on the snout, and carries a noticeable black patch between the eye and tympanum.

 Although the Saban black iguana has been described as more darker than other subspecies, a recent population assessment of the Saba population indicated that only a small percentage of all adults become completely melanistic.
 While many iguanas become only partially melanistic, all had a black facial patch between the tympanum and eye.

 Conservation

-It has been suggested that the subspecies is threatened by unsustainable harvest for consumption and the pet trade, and by competition with and hybridization from escaped or released non-native iguana subspecies from the mainland.
+It has been suggested that the subspecies is threatened by unsustainable harvest for consumption and the pet trade, and by competition with and hybridization from escaped or released non-native iguanas.
+Indeed, non-native iguanas were sighted on Saba for the first time in 2021.
+Action was undertaken to remove these non-native iguanas from Saba, efforts which are still ongoing in 2025.
 There have been plans to reintroduce the subspecies to Redonda, where it may have formerly occurred but was extirpated from.

 Iguanas from Saba have been illegally exported and subsequently traded using fraudulent CITES permits, and are currently offered as pets in numerous countries across the globe.